How to Recognize and Treat Mites on Your Cat

 So, how do you know if your cat's irritated ears are infested with ear mites?

 To treat feline ear mites, the first step is to clean out the ear.
 You need to remove the buildup that has accumulated.
-The best way to do this is by very gently flushing the ear with a solution of tepid water and mild dish soap, then rinsing.
+The best way to do this is by very gently flushing the ear with a ear cleaning solution that you can purchase from the pet store.
 Since there is a risk of damaging your cat's ear drum or pushing mites further into the ear canal, you may want to have your veterinarian do this.

 Once the ears have been cleansed of residue from the mites, you can apply medication.
-Most of the effective ear mite treatments contain insecticide that contains pyrethrins.
+Most of the effective ear mite treatments contain insecticide that contains Milbemycin or a very low concentration of ear mite products that Pyrethrins.
+Make sure that any product that you use I your cat is specifically label for use in cats.
+Dog ear mite medication can be too strong and dangerous to give to your cat.
 The medication will usually be in the form of drops which you will put in the cat's ears, then massage so it gets good coverage.
-While you can buy over the counter treatments for mites, the medication provided by your veterinarian is generally stronger and may be more effective.
+While you can buy over the counter treatments for mites, the medication provided by your veterinarian is generally stronger and maybe more effective.

 Medication is generally applied daily, for several days in a row.
 Then, you usually wait a week after which the cleansing and medication process is repeated.
 You may need to do this whole procedure for three or four cycles before ridding the ears completely of mites.
 Ear mites can actually live outside the ears.
 While they usually live in the ears, they can also survive in the surrounding fur.
 An ear mite will spend his whole life in a cat's ear, from hatching, starting its own family, and finally through to its death.
 You may need to use medication outside of the ear area for this reason.